CLSherrod/clsherrod.github.io/_posts/2011-08-18-does-money-make-you-happy.md

 How would you live?

-How would you change other lives thru charity?
+How would you change other lives through charity?

 How are you going to make a difference in the world to yourself, your family and the entire planet.